 Tokyo Disney Resort Partner Hotels and Other Places Throughout Urayasu and Tokyo

 The last option is the equivalent of staying off-site.
-This is likely the cheapest option since the options are nearly unlimited.
+This is likely the cheapest option since the choices are nearly unlimited.
 Tokyo Disney does list partner hotels and those will be closer than many other options.
 We’ve had good luck at Airbnb’s throughout Japan and that may be your closest and cheapest option in this category.

 Tokyo is a an incredibly big city, to state the obvious.
-Tokyo Disney Resort doesn’t actually reside in Tokyo proper but instead in one of the areas outside of Tokyo.
+Tokyo Disney Resort doesn’t actually reside in Tokyo proper but instead in one of the areas outside of Tokyo called Urayasu.
 Settling for a place in Tokyo to stay while visiting the resort for multiple days would make for an exhausting few days with long commutes.
 If you do opt for this option, check the address and routes to Tokyo Disney Resort before booking.
 While there are a few decent options, I’m not sure the slightly lower price will outweigh the convenience of the previous category.

 Categories: Vacation Tips